Arthur Henry Rance

 Wartime Service

 He enlisted in August 1916 in Lewisham, south east London, and initially joined the London Regiment (Reg.
-No. 6745), later transferring to the 62nd Battalion, Machine Gun Corps (Infantry).
-He was sent to France in March 1917.
+No. 6745), later transferring to the Machine Gun Corps (Infantry).following his training he went to France in 1917 to join 62nd (2nd West Riding) Division in one of their Machine Gun Companies.
+In March 1918 the 62nd Battalion MGC (I) was formed by amalgamating the 3 Companies, 201, 208, 212 as A, B & C companies with the addition 213 as 'D' company.

 Additional Information